madebybo/mr.bo-co/site/content/work/yieldmo-rebranding.md

 subtitle: Holistic and human-centered approach to rebranding, from research and insight generation to concept to deliverable.
 code: rebranding
 type: work
-tags: [mcommerce, mobile, design]
+tags: [branding, mobile, design]
 images:
   background: poster.jpg
 snapshot:
-  overview: Holistic and human centered approach to product and service design, from research and insight generation to concept to deliverable.
+  overview: "Branding, is as much a science as an art.
+When done right, every visual and verbal choice is informed and made with intention and purpose.
+This is a rebranding effort that goes much deeper than tweaking a company's identity or message.
+It is designed to tell the full story–ranging from the Yieldmo's founding principles to its future potential.
+The goal is to evoke specific reactions from core constituents: potential clients, investors, media and recruits."
-  role: product lead
+  role: User Experience Lead
-  team: business opration <br> ux research <br> ux design <br> engineering <br> a/b testing <br> data insights
+  team: Marketing <br> Design <br> UX Research <br> Engineering <br> Operations
-  timeline: September 2017 - December 2017
+  timeline: June 2017 - December 2017
 productURL: https://www.yieldmo.com
 related: [rapt, zine, mcommerce]
 vimeo: https://vimeo.com/250196245